-After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our School of Biological Sciences.
+After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our School of Life Sciences.

 Integrative biology brings together all the tools of modern biology to unravel the complexity of living systems.
 Our BSc Biological Sciences covers the breadth of biology from molecules and cells, to whole organisms and ecosystems.
 In our School you’ll discover how new developments in technology are driving current research, with research-based teaching delivered by leading scientists investigating global biological challenges.

-Choose to follow one of our five pathways:
+Choose to follow one of our four pathways:

 You’ll receive hands-on experience to develop important practical skills both in the lab and in the field throughout your course.
 In your final year you’ll carry out an independent research project allowing you to pursue your own interests and play your own part in adding to the ever-growing knowledge within biological sciences.

 Two-thirds of our research is rated as “world-leading” or “internationally excellent” (REF 2014), and you learn from and work alongside our expert staff.

 Our research covers a wide spectrum of biology – from the cell right through to communities and ecosystems.
 Key academic staff for this course include Dr Alex Dumbrell who specialises in ecology and biodiversity, Dr Tracy Lawson, who researches stomata, using chlorophyll and thermal imaging to measure plant productivity, and Dr Phil Reeves, who works on the molecular mechanism of vision loss.